huijieZH/ProgressLabeller/README.md

 * open3d
 * Pillow
 * pycuda (only needed when you want to use build-in kinectfustion)
-* pybind11 (only needed when you want to use COLMAP)
+* pybind11 (only needed when you want to use COLMAP, ORB2-SLAM)
 * scipy
 * pyyaml
 * tqdm